-Where the Council is satisfied that a requirement for off-street car parking for a new development cannot be achieved without adversely impacting on the cultural heritage significance and traditional streetscape character of the Policy Area, the Council may approve a variation to the City of Subiaco's on-site parking requirements in order to achieve a positive heritage outcome that is consistent with this Planning Policy.
+Where the Council is satisfied that a requirement for off-street car parking for a new development cannot be achieved without adversely impacting on the cultural heritage significance and traditional streetscape character of the Policy Area, the Council may approve a variation to the City of Subiaco's on-site parking requirements in order to achieve a positive heritage outcome that is consistent with this Local Planning Policy.

-14.0 Signage
+15.0 Signage

-Within the Policy Area it is important to strike a balance between the needs of businesses to have adequate exposure, and the need to ensure that new signage does not become a dominant element that detracts from the historic character of the area.
+Within the Policy Area it is important to strike a balance between the needs of businesses to have adequate exposure, and the need to ensure that new signage does not become a visually dominant element that detracts from the historic character of the area.

 The location and design of retail and commercial signage in the early to mid-twentieth century was highly diverse.
 For example, panels or painted signs were located on the face of parapets, over or under verandahs, on the leading edge of awnings, to stall boards, on side walls, etc. Painted signs were also applied to roofs, shopfront display windows and to the glazing of upper floor windows.
 Diversity is therefore supported, but new signage should still be carefully designed as a complementary element of the streetscape.
+Figure 6 below provides examples of appropriate and inappropriate signage.